superfly/docs/reference/arcjet.html.md

 This will:

 * Create an Arcjet account linked to your Fly account.
-* Create a Arcjet team mapped to your Fly organization.
+* Create an Arcjet team mapped to your Fly organization.
 * Create an Arcjet site for your Fly application.
 * Set `ARCJET_KEY` as a secret on your Fly application.